FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 To cater towards the needs of tenants and landlords under exceptional circumstances that are beneficial to both parties, the CoC allows for deviations that both parties must agree to.
 The tenants and landlords must notify the Fair Tenancy Industry Committee by making a declaration to the committee.
 The four clauses that allows mutually agreed deviation are:

-How to make a declaration for mutually agreed deviation?
+How do I make a declaration for mutually agreed deviation?

-What should be done if both parties are unable to come to an agreement on a clause that allows mutually agreed deviation?
+What can be done if both parties are unable to come to an agreement on a clause that allows mutually agreed deviation?

-If disagreement happens before the lease agreement is signed, a feedback may be filed with the Fair Tenancy Industry Committee.
+If disagreement happens before the lease agreement is signed, feedback may be shared with the Fair Tenancy Industry Committee.
 If the disagreement is after the signing of the lease agreement, the case may be escalated to the Singapore Mediation Centre within 14 days of signing the lease agreement.

 POS System